phodal/awesome-iot/README.md

 * [Siemens MindSphere](https://www.siemens.com/global/en/home/products/software/mindsphere.html) - Open, cloud-based IoT operating system (uses OPC UA as communication standard) from Siemens which is extensible with services.
 * [ThingEngine ★ 3 ⧗ 0](https://github.com/Stanford-Mobisocial-IoT-Lab/thingengine-core) - An open source platform for IoT rules that you can execute anywhere you want.
 * **[Thingsboard ★ 5102 ⧗ 1700](https://github.com/thingsboard/thingsboard)** - Open-source IoT Platform - Device management, data collection, processing and visualization.
+* **[Toit ★ 961 ⧗ 67](https://toit.io/)** - The Toit platform combines the functionality of serving your devices in a robust, resilient way, and letting you have control over your devices and your data, as well as ready-to-use over-the-air firmware and application updates on your network-connected embedded devices.
 * [United Manufacturing Hub ★ 9 ⧗ 0](https://github.com/united-manufacturing-hub/united-manufacturing-hub) - The Open-Source Manufacturing App Platform (combines various open source solutions and packages them in a Helm chart, for example nodered, VerneMQ and timescaleDB)

 ## IoT Clouds